jpadilso/testing_info_site/index.md

 title: Home
 layout: home
 ---
+New release
+{: .label .label-purple }

 Welcome to the testing-info site.

 This site is a collection of articles about software testing.

-{Testing label: .label .label-yellow }

-New release
-{: .label .label-purple }

 {: .note }
 A paragraph